GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### On two occasions I have been asked [by members of Parliament]: "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?"
-I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.
+> ### The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.
 >
-> ~ *Charles Babbage*
+> ~ *Terry Winograd*

 ---
 ## 🏎 Quick Facts